-- You want to deploy a read-only version of the project, for instance, to be in compliance with certified and regulated environments. - You want to use the automatic version numbering system.
+- Deploy a read only version of the project.
+For instance, to be in compliance with certified and regulated environments. - Use the automatic version numbering system.
 The result of publishing is a ".teng" file that also contains a major (1.0) or minor (0.1) version number as part of the file name.
-In addition, Info > Track helps you manage the files published to the field, including which project build they are. - You want a smaller footprint and faster loading of the project, for instance on machines, OEM and embedded systems.
-The "trun" file can be up to 5 to 10 times smaller than the "tproj" file. - You want to protect the project from modification.
+In addition, Info > Track helps you manage the files published to the field, including which project build they are. - Have a smaller footprint and faster loading of the project.
+For instance, on machines, OEM, and embedded systems.
+The "trun" file can be up to 5 to 10 times smaller than the "tproj" file. - Protect the project from modification.

-The "trun" file is always read-only, but you may optionally hide the project configuration from the end-user as well.
+The "trun" file is always read-only, but you can optionally hide the project configuration from the end-user as well.
 This is an independent option defined in the Security System.
-If you don't want end-users to see the project configuration, remove the permission of the GUEST user and other users to edit the project before publishing it.
+If you do not want end-users to see the project configuration, remove the permission of the GUEST user and other users to edit the project before publishing it.